AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/sponsor-task-list/2015-01-01-sponsor-task-responsibilities.md

 ### Understand your responsibilities

-As a standard business sponsor you will need to comply with multiple ## such as cooperating with inspectors, ensure that the person sponsored works in the nominated role and pay the travel cost to ensure that the sponsored employee can leave Australia.
+Once approved as a standard business sponsor, you must comply with several conditions as an employer.
+These include cooperating with inspectors, ensuring the sponsored worker performs the nominated role,   allocating return travel costs to ensure that the sponsored employee can leave Australia, and more.